 For the sake of this post, we’ll discuss how to measure NPS with Salesforce using GetFeedback specifically.
 This is just a suggested setup; ultimately, your NPS program should be customized to fit your organization’s needs.

-Here are the basic steps to integrate NPS with Salesforce:
+Here are the basic steps to integrate and measure NPS with Salesforce:

 1. Create a custom object in Salesforce called “NPS Survey.”
 It should contain the following fields:

 Survey Name (Text)

 Contact (Simple Lookup filed – Contact)

 NPS Grouping (Formula, result: Text)

 2. NPS Grouping is a formula that categorizes survey respondents as Promoters, Passives, or Detractors based on their Net Promoter Score.
 You can decide whether you’d like to display images or text in this field.
 Some organizations prefer to use stars, hearts, or other images to make it quick and easy for employees to identify a customer’s grouping.
 (Flaticon has a ton of icons and images you can check out.)